ambshobby/JSDMumbai04AMBER/JAVA8Features/OptionalDemo/README.md

-Sure!
 The `Optional` class in Java is a container object used to represent the presence or absence of a value.
 It helps avoid `NullPointerExceptions` and encourages better handling of absent values.
 Here’s a demonstration of how to use the `Optional` class, including creation, common methods, and examples.

 ### Creating an Optional